Bariest/speech_recognition/README.md

 ### Pre-requisite

 Now this project runs on IDF version 5.x.
+So install The esp-idf version 5.x

 ### ESP-Skainet